hapax/hapax.github.io/assets/chuzenji.md

 The hotel is flanked by two seemingly incongruous figures: a stone toad and a wooden owl.
 The toad is huge, coarse, and discoloured by mould.
-It reminds me of the dogs with eyes as big as saucers that, in the Danish fairytale, the soldier could summon from the bottom of the well with a tinderbox.
-Like the dogs, the toad would have been more at home in the dank of a sewer than the carpark of a teppanyaki joint.
+It reminds me of the dogs with eyes as big as saucers that, in the Danish fairytale, the soldier could summon with a tinderbox.
+Like the dogs, the toad would have been more at home in the dank of a well than the carpark of a teppanyaki joint.
 But even stranger than the eyes is the delphic smile drawn thinly across its face, giving it the appearance less of a toad and more a hunched anthropoid or sphinx.